 James Stewart and Donna Reed reprised their roles in 1947 on radio, first on "The Lux Radio Theatre" and then on "Camel Screen Guild Theatre."
 In the Lux version, instead of putting Zuzu's petals in his pocket, George has a bell that Zuzu likes to play with.
 The "Lux" version aired in March; the "Screen Guild" version aired December 29th.

-The movie was originally slated for 1947 release, but when Technicolor was unable to deliver prints in time for RKO's Christmastime 1946 release of Sinbad, the Sailor, Frank Capra's film was rushed into theaters.
+The movie was originally slated for 1947 release, but when Technicolor was unable to deliver prints in time for RKO's Christmastime 1946 release of Sinbad, the Sailor (1947), Frank Capra's film was rushed into theaters.
 The titles were not reshot, and thus bear a 1947 copyright.

-The husband and wife writing team of Frances Goodrich and Albert Hackett found Capra "nasty" and difficult to work with and were angered when they found he had rewritten their script.
+The husband and wife writing team of Frances Goodrich and Albert Hackett found Frank Capra disagreeable and difficult to work with and were angered when they found he had rewritten their script.
 They filed an arbitration with the Writer's Guild to have Capra's name taken off, but it remains on.